 Big Bear Travel Guide and Gold Mountain Manor Review

 Last week I went on a quick two day, one-night stay to Big Bear.
 A ski city just 2 hours outside of Los Angeles.
 We stayed at the historic Gold Mountain Manor hotel, a cozy bed and breakfast.

 Driving to Big Bear

-We took a car with 4-wheel drive just in case.
+We took a car with a 4-wheel drive just in case.
 Plus, the SUV gave us plenty of room for our bags and ski gear.
 The roads were clear with no need for snow chains for tires.
 But just make sure before you make the drive up there as those mountain roads can be treacherous if you’re not prepared.
 (You can pick up snow chains at a few places in Big Bear, but you may need them before you get there.
-Walmart, Pep boys , and Autozone carry them.)
+Walmart, Pep Boys , and Autozone carry them.)

 We were able t check in early to our bed and breakfast- the historic Gold Mountain Manor.
-Built-in 1928 for an LA film investor and his beloved wife.
-The manor offers lots of charm, history and is extra cozy.
+Built in 1928 for an LA film investor and his beloved wife.
+The manor offers lots of charm, and history and is extra cozy.
 The Christmas decorations had been left up so it felt like I got to celebrate Christmas all over again.
 We stayed in the “Bessie Room.”
 Each of the 6 rooms has its own fireplace and a few of the suites have their own jacuzzi tube.
 The downstairs offers lots of games, a beautiful patio to sit outside, and a cozy wood fireplace to cozy up next to.
 Just to note, when you book this hotel, try to book it straight through their website.
-They are a small business and have to give up 20% to third party booking sites.
+They are a small business and have to give up 20% to third-party booking sites.

 There is a national forest just a block over from the manor with some light trails.
 We went in search of sledding hills and when we could not find any we opted to build a snowwoman instead.